 - 1. Suggest clinical correlation of thermal findings with patient's history and symptoms and standard follow-up breast imaging in three months before continuing with annual comparative studies.
-Patient may benefit with an MRI, - ultrasound or mammogram for anatomic imaging prior to follow up thermogram.

-2. In addition to thermal imaging, continue with routine follow-up breast examinations with her physician as indicated - 3.
+Patient may benefit with a MRI, ultrasound or mammogram for anatomic imaging prior to follow up thermogram. - 2.
+In addition to thermal imaging, continue with routine follow-up breast examinations with her physician as indicated or at least annually. - 3.
 Recommend ongoing consultation with her physician or qualified health professional regarding dietary, nutritional supplements, hormone balance/testing, urinary estrogen metabolites, genomic testing and lifestyle practices that support breast health.